Timed Writing 1

 Prompts are based on real writing requirements as described in BYU and Ensign College syllabi.

 Exercise 1: Timed Writing

 Set a timer for 20 minutes.
 Write about one of the following topics.
 Your response should be between 250-300 words.

-- Describe an important person in your life.
-Why has that person had a significant impact on you?
+- Describe an important event in your life.
+Why did that event have a significant impact on you?

-- Homesickness is a common difficulty that international students face during their first semester living abroad.
-What can a homesick student do to improve their situation?
+- Financial stress is a common difficulty that international students face while living abroad due to exchange rates and limitations on working.
+What can a student do to improve their situation when faced with financial stress?
 What (if anything) should schools do to support these students?

-- What is one characteristic you think is key to being a good friend?
+- What is one characteristic you think is key to being a good role model?
 Why do you think that characteristic is so vital?
 What are the consequences of not developing this characteristic?